nicnocquee/speed-docs-github-action/README.md

 Read more in the [speed-docs documentation](https://speed-docs.dev/quick-start/preparing-your-content).

+## Example

+The documentation website for speed-docs is built with this action and deployed to GitHub Pages.
+You can see the workflow [here](https://github.com/nicnocquee/speed-docs/blob/main/.github/workflows/pages.yml) and the content [here](https://github.com/nicnocquee/speed-docs/tree/main/docs).

+Another example is the documentation website for [simple-i18n-next](https://nicnocquee.github.io/simple-i18n-next/).
+The content is [here](https://github.com/nicnocquee/simple-i18n-next/tree/main/docs) and the workflow is [here](https://github.com/nicnocquee/simple-i18n-next/blob/main/.github/workflows/publish-page.yml).

 ## GitHub Pages Setup

 1. Go to your repository settings
 2. Navigate to "Pages" section
 3. Set source to "Deploy from a branch"
 4. Select "gh-pages" branch.
-Create it if it doesn't exist.
+If none, use the "main" branch first.
-5. Set folder to "/ (root)"
+5. Set folder to "/ (root)".
+6. After the first deployment, switch the source to "Deploy from a branch" and select "gh-pages" branch.
+Then redeploy.

 The action will automatically create and push to the `gh-pages` branch.